 B. The opportunity to conduct approved fundraising projects on campus.

 C. The opportunity to participate in all-campus activities.

 D. The use of an official mailing address at Northern Michigan University.

 E. The opportunity to apply for funding from the Student Finance Committee for all-campus projects and/or programs.

 F. The services provided for student organizations by the Center for Student Enrichment.

-G. The use of a locker or display case in the University Center, to the extent that they are available.
+G. The use of a locker and/or display case in the Northern Center, to the extent that they are available.

-H. The opportunity to participate in a number of campus activities, including Fall Fest, Homecoming, WinterFest, and Orientation.
+H. The opportunity to participate in a number of campus activities, including Fall Fest, the Student Organization Leadership Retreat, Homecoming, WinterFest, the Leadership Recognition Banquet, and Summer Orientation.